nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/flavors.md

 ### 3. GPU Tier

 !!! info "Information"
     NERC also supports the most demanding workloads including Artificial Intelligence (AI), Machine Learning (ML) training and Deep Learning modeling, simulation, data analytics, data visualization, distributed databases, and more.
-For such demanding workloads, the NERC’s GPU-based distributed computing flavor is recommended, which is integrated into a specialized hardware such as GPUs that produce unprecedented performance boosts for technical computing workloads.
+For such demanding workloads, the NERC's GPU-based distributed computing flavor is recommended, which is integrated into a specialized hardware such as GPUs that produce unprecedented performance boosts for technical computing workloads.

 There are three flavors within the GPU tier, one featuring the newer **NVidia A100s** along with **NVidia V100s** and **NVidia K80s**.